brnikita/backbone-class/README.md

 More Info
 ----------

-The API mirrors precisesly, but without the addition method backage that is normally associated with Models, Views and Collections; feel free to check out http://backbonejs.org/ for more info.
+Class inheritance mirrors Backbone.js precisely, but without the addition method baggage that is normally associated with Models, Views and Collections; feel free to check out http://backbonejs.org/ for more info.
 Also, see https://github.com/lukasolson/Backbone-Super for more info on the _super() method.

 Thanks